 Although they didn’t provide us with any safety briefing, we didn’t feel that our safety was compromised in any way.
-When we were waiting to board, there were a lot of staff assisting us in getting into the basket and also helping is land smoothly in the end.
+When we were waiting to board, there was a lot of staff assisting us in getting into the basket and also helping us land smoothly in the end.

 Important: Bear in mind that hot air balloons are depended on the wind and can not be steered into any direction.
 So it might take you some time to land.
 It took us 5 attempts, including grazing a few trees.
 This is completely normal and part of the experience when hot air ballooning.

 Bring as little as possible, since you will be in a basket with other people.

 Camera: you should pack your widest angle lens for this activity if you want to get shots of yourself in the basket + view.
 If you plan on taking photos of the view only, then you don’t need anything very wide.

 Clothes: You can wear anything on a hot air balloon ride.
 It’s warm, even hot, so no need for any long sleeves.

 Shoes: make sure you wear flat shoes.
 It might feel a little unstable to be in heels and it’s also completely unnecessary to dress fancy for this occasion.

 Our experience with hot air ballooning in Vang Vieng

 We booked the sunset tour and were picked up at our hotel about an hour before the takeoff.
 After picking up 4 other people, we started the drive towards the balloon.